natgoodman/repwr/README.md

 To calculate error rates, it's necessary to define explicit correctness criteria.
 The ones I use are

-1.  *non-zero* - a replication instance is *true* if the population effect size of the first study is non-zero
+1.  *non-zero*: a replication instance is *true* if the population effect size of the first study is non-zero
-2.  *same-effect* - a replication instance is *true* if both studies have the same population effect size; with *tolerance* *δ*, a replication instance is *true* if the two population effect sizes differ by at most *δ*
+2.  *same-effect*: a replication instance is *true* if both studies have the same population effect size; with *tolerance* *δ*, a replication instance is *true* if the two population effect sizes differ by at most *δ*

 The measures appearing in this README document are

--   *sig2* - the replica study has a significant p-value
+-   *sig2*: the replica study has a significant p-value
--   *sigm* - the fixed effect meta-analysis of the studies has a significant p-value
+-   *sigm*: the fixed effect meta-analysis of the studies has a significant p-value
--   *d1.c2*, *d2.c1* - the standardized observed effect size (aka *Cohen's d*) of one study is in the confidence interval of the other
+-   *d1.c2*, *d2.c1*: the standardized observed effect size (aka *Cohen's d*) of one study is in the confidence interval of the other
--   *d1.p2*, *d2.p1* - *Cohen's d* of one study is in the prediction interval of the other
+-   *d1.p2*, *d2.p1*: *Cohen's d* of one study is in the prediction interval of the other
--   *c1.c2* (resp. *p1.p2*) - the confidence (resp. prediction) intervals of the two studies overlap
+-   *c1.c2* (resp. *p1.p2*): the confidence (resp. prediction) intervals of the two studies overlap
--   *d2.scp1* - Uri Simonsohn's *small telescopes* method
+-   *d2.scp1*: Uri Simonsohn's *small telescopes* method

 All measures assume that the original study is significant (*sig1* in my notation) and the observed effect sizes of the two studies have the same sign. *Small telescopes* also assumes that *sig2* holds.